 Located in the City of Peace and Justice, the academic infrastructure benefits from and supports this unique international profile based on the work by the various international organizations, courts and tribunals based in The Hague.
-To strenghten and enlarge this network, the HAC cooperates on a daily basis with the Municipality of The Hague and the Ministry of Foreign Affairs of the Netherlands.

 The Hague Academic Coalition (HAC) was established in 2004 by The Hague’s leading academic institutions.
 Its prime aim was to establish a local network that would enhance the establishment of a true academic arena in support of peace and justice.
 In 2015, with ten academic members, HAC has become a platform where both stakeholders and target audiences meet and share their thoughts and innovative solutions for their specific field of work.